 Advances in Parasitology is recognised as a leading review journal which is consistently well placed in terms of impact factor and citations.
 Major reviews on all aspects of medical, veterinary and wild-life parasitology are considered.
 The journal provides an outlet for authoritative reviews from experts in the field.
 While emphasis is given to modern molecular approaches contributions across all disciplines are encouraged including traditional areas such as ecology and taxonomy.
 Eclectic volumes are supplemented by thematic volumes dedicated to a particular topic of recognised interest and importance.
 Ideas and suggestions for reviews are welcome, please contact the editors directly.

 First published in 1963, Advances in Parasitology contains comprehensive and up-to-date reviews in all areas of interest in contemporary parasitology; includes medical studies on parasites of major public health burden, veterinary parasitology, ecology and evolutionary studies and reviews of more traditional areas, such as taxonomy and life history, which shape current thinking and applications.
 Eclectic volumes are supplemented by thematic volumes that may be suggested to the editors.

-About the Editors: David Rollinson, The Natural History Museum, London, UK; and S.I.
-Hay, Spatial Epidemiology and Ecology Group, University of Oxford, UK, and Russell Stothard, Liverpool School of Tropical Medicine, UK.
+About the Editors: David Rollinson, The Natural History Museum, London, UK and Russell Stothard, Liverpool School of Tropical Medicine, UK.

 Provisional Impact Factor 2017: 5.48 (Copyright ISI Journal Citation Report)